SeanJia/GSL/README.md

         return loss
 ```
-One last step before actual execution of the phase II generalist learning, we need to modify the trainer [here](https://github.com/rlworkgroup/garage/blob/f056fb8f6226c83d340c869e0d5312d61acf07f0/src/garage/trainer.py#L497) to pass the args for DAPG:
+One last step before actual execution of the phase II generalist learning is to modify the trainer [here](https://github.com/rlworkgroup/garage/blob/f056fb8f6226c83d340c869e0d5312d61acf07f0/src/garage/trainer.py#L497) to pass the args for DAPG:
 ```Python
         average_return = self._algo.train(self, dapg, demo_args)
 ```
-Then, we provide an example code in `fine_tune_mt10.py` for launching the fine-tuning process for MT-10 in Meta-World.
+Finally, we provide an example code in `fine_tune_mt10.py` for launching the fine-tuning process for MT-10 in Meta-World.